CryptikEd/Weird-Factz-Quiz-/README.md

 - *Gif*
    -  A smiley that winks at the user
 - *Text block*
-   - The quizkeeper a.k.a mascot Ed is introduced, and also invites the user to enter their name.
+   - The quizkeeper a.k.a mascot Ed is introduced, and also invites the user to enter their name
 - *Ready button*
    - When the user wants to start the game, they simply press the ready button
 - *Back button*
-   - If the user is unsure, they can press the back button and gets redirected to the main page of the game.
+   - If the user is unsure, they can press the back button and gets redirected to the main page of the game

 ![Enter name](assets/docs/testingimages/namepage.png)